BSidesPDX/bsidespdx.org/events/2019/schedule.md

 &nbsp;

-Saturday Lunch: Gyros and Falafel, Across the street in Columbia Bank's parking lot
+Saturday Lunch: 11:30 to 2:30 - Gyros and Falafel, Across the street in Columbia Bank's parking lot

+Saturday Evening:

+Happy Hour at Spirit of '77 Across the street, thanks to Uptycs

-Saturday Evening: <a href="contests-events.html#Saturday">BSidesPDX Volunteer and VIP Afterparty at Ctrl-H PDX Hackerspace</a>;
+<a href="contests-events.html#Saturday">BSidesPDX Volunteer and VIP Afterparty at Ctrl-H PDX Hackerspace</a>;

-Informal gatherings for all attendees at Spirit of '77 across the street and Ground Kontrol in downtown Portland.